-The Board consist of three Executive Directors and two Non-Executive Directors.
-Biographies of the directors can be found above, the Board considers its two non-executive Directors (Bryan Galan and Peter Kellner) to be independent.
+The Board consist of three Executive Directors and four Non-Executive Directors.
+Biographies of the directors can be found above, the Board considers its four non-executive Directors to be independent.
 Bryan Galan and Peter Kellner have been directors of the Company since 1994.
 Despite the length of service of the independent non-executive directors, the rest of the Board consider them to continue to be independent as they are sufficiently removed from the day to day operations of the Company to retain a critical and independent view.
 Further commentary in respect of the Company's Non-Executive Directors can be found above.

-As detailed above, the Board met three times with all members present, the Audit Committee met three times with all members present and the Remuneration Committee met three times with all members present.
+As detailed above, the Board met four times, three of those times with all members present, the Audit Committee met three times with all members present and the Remuneration Committee met two times with all members present.
 Andrew Perloff, Simon Peters and John Perloff work full time.
-Bryan Galan and Peter Kellner currently work on average 6 days per year.
+Bryan Galan and Peter Kellner currently work on average six days per year and so will Jonathan Rhodes and Paul Saunders in the future.

 All Directors are kept apprised of financial and operational information in a timely fashion and in advance of any meetings.
-The Executive Directors regularly attend meetings to ensure decisions are made and interdepartmental communication is strong and transparent.
+The Executive Directors regularly attend meetings to ensure decisions are made and inter-departmental communication is strong and transparent.

-Ensure that between them, the directors have the necessary up-to-date experience, skills and capabilities
+6. Ensure that between them, the directors have the necessary up-to-date experience, skills and capabilities

-The Company has an Executive Chairman who is also the Chief Executive, being Andrew Perloff.
-The Company's Finance Director is Simon Peters who is now Chief Executive from 1 January 2022.
+The Company has an Executive Chairman being Andrew Perloff, a separate CEO who is also the Finance Director Executive being Simon Peters.
 John Perloff is an Executive Director.
-Bryan Galan and Peter Kellner are Non-Executive Directors.
+Bryan Galan, Peter Kellner, Jonathan Rhodes and Peter Kellner are Non-Executive Directors.
 Biographies of the directors are above.

 The Board has a wide and well-rounded level of expertise and experience with a clear and proven track record.
-Professionally qualified members of the Board keep up to date with their Continuing Professional Development, which ensures they are familiar with changes and current developments in their fields and some members are on other boards which helps them see best practise elsewhere.
+Professionally qualified members of the Board keep up to date with their Continuing Professional Development, which ensures they are familiar with changes and current developments in their fields and some members are on other boards which helps them see best practice elsewhere.
 The Board Members take particular interests in keeping appraised on key issues and developments pertaining to the Group.

-During the year ended 31 December 2021, neither the Board nor any committee has sought external advice on a significant matter and no external advisers to the Board or any of its committees have been engaged.
+During the year ended 31 December 2022, neither the Board nor any committee has sought external advice on a significant matter and no external advisers to the Board or any of its committees have been engaged.
 Aside from the directors' stated roles and the role of Simon Peters as Company Secretary, the Board members do not have any particular internal advisory responsibilities.

-Evaluate Board performance based on clear and relevant objectives, seeking continuous improvement
+7. Evaluate Board performance based on clear and relevant objectives, seeking continuous improvement

 The individual Board members are appraised by the Chairman and/or Non-Executives as appropriate on their performance.
-This process is informal in nature and is performed on an ongoing basis, rather than at predetermined annual junctures.
+This process is informal in nature and is performed on an ongoing basis, rather than at pre-determined annual junctures.
 The main criteria against which individual director effectiveness is considered are: ensuring that the right actions in the business are being taken and ensuring that directors continue to be effective.
 The Company's director evaluation process has not changed materially relative to previous years, on the basis that the Board are of the view that the above processes are appropriate for the Company's requirements, given the nature of the Company's business and levels of experience on the Board.
-There were no material findings from the Company's Board appraisals over the year ended 31 December 2021, which was the same in the previous year.
+There were no material findings from the Company's Board appraisals over the year ended 31 December 2022, which was the same in the previous year.